vjoel/tupelo/README.md

 4. Run tup with a server file so that two sessions can interact.
 Do this in two terminals in the same dir:

-        $ tup svr
+        $ tup sv

-  (The 'svr' argument names a file that the first instance of tup uses to store information like socket addresses and the second instance uses to connect.
+  (The 'sv' argument names a file that the first instance of tup uses to store information like socket addresses and the second instance uses to connect.
 The first instance starts the servers as child processes.
 However, both instances appear in the terminal as interactive shells.)

-  To do this on two hosts, copy the svr file and edit its hostname params as needed.
+  To do this on two hosts, copy the sv file and, if necessary, edit its connect_host field.

 5. Look at the examples.
 You may need to dig a bit to find the gem installation.
 For example: